-Thanks to advances in the life sciences and information technology (IT), there is an enormous and rapidly growing amount of health-related data available today: Genomics and other -omics data, clinical data from hospitals and primary care, data from biobanks or health data collected by individuals themselves (self-tracking).
+Thanks to advances in the life sciences and IT, there is an enormous and rapidly growing amount of health-related data available today: Genomics and other -omics data, clinical data from hospitals and primary care, data from biobanks or health data collected by individuals themselves (self-tracking).
 The field of personalized health aims to use these personal data in order to achieve added value for the population at large.

 Personalized medicine exploits personal data to provide optimal medical care for every individual, from prophylaxis to diagnosis, therapy and rehabilitation.
-The concept of personalised health goes beyond this: the findings from these data will not only benefit individual patients but also the population at large, as they will make it possible to recognise health risks at an early stage and develop appropriate health strategies.
-The Swiss Academy of Medical Sciences (SAMS) and the Swiss Academies of Arts and Sciences have been addressing this topic for several years, holding conferences and publishing recommendations.
+The concept of Personalized Health goes beyond this: Scientific findings should not only benefit the individual, but also the population at large, as they will make it possible to recognise health risks at an early stage and develop appropriate health strategies.